HealthSamurai/documentation/modules-1/smartbox/how-to-guides/pass-inferno-tests-with-smartbox.md

 ## Prerequisites

 {% hint style="info" %}
-Smartbox must be publicly available from the Internet in order to Inferno cloud reach Smartbox and run tests.
+Smartbox must be publicly available from the Internet in order to Inferno could reach Smartbox and run tests.
 {% endhint %}

 Once you have your Smartbox instance [up and running](../get-started/set-up-smartbox.md) you need to register a FHIR server by creating Tenant resource and upload necessary resources for Inferno.